-Policy24 P&D Code (in effect) Version 2023.3 16/02/2023 (b) maximise shade and shelter (c) maximise stormwater infiltration (d) enhance the appearance of land and streetscapes (e) contribute to biodiversity.
-PO 3.2 DTS/DPF 3.2 Soft landscaping and tree planting maximises the use of locally indigenous None are applicable. plant species, incorporates plant species best suited to current and future climate conditions and avoids pest plant and weed species.
+Policy24 P&D Code (in effect) Version 2023.1 19/01/202 (e) contribute to biodiversity.
+P0 3.2 DTS/DPF 3.2 Soft landscaping and tree planting maximises the use of locally indigenous None are applicable. plant species, incorporates plant species best suited to current and future climate conditions and avoids pest plant and weed species.
 Environmenta al Performance PO 4.1 DTS/DPF 4.1 Buildings are sited, oriented and designed to maximise natural sunlight access and ventilation to main activity areas, habitable rooms, common areas and open spaces.
 None are applicable.
-PO 4.2 DTS/DPF 4.2 Buildings are sited and designed to maximise passive environmental None are applicable. performance and minimise energy consumption and reliance on mechanical systems, such as heating and cooling.
-PO 4.3 DTS/DPF 4.3 Buildings incorporate climate-responsive techniques and features such as None are applicable. building and window orientation, use of eaves, verandahs and shading structures, water harvesting, at ground landscaping, green walls, green roofs and photovoltaic cells.
-Water Sens itive Design PO 5.1 DTS/DPF 5.1 Development is sited and designed to maintain natural hydrological systems None are applicable. without negatively impacting: (a) the quantity and quality of surface water and groundwater (b) the depth and directional flow of surface water and groundwater (C) the quality and function of natural springs.
-On-site Waste Tr reatment Systems PO 6.1 DTS/DPF 6.1 Dedicated on-site effluent disposal areas do not include any areas to be used Effluent disposal drainage areas do not: for, or could be reasonably foreseen to be used for, private open space, driveways or car parking. (a) encroach within an area used as private open space or result in less private open space than that specified in Design Table 1 - Private Open Space (b) use an area also used as a driveway (c) encroach within an area used for on-site car parking or result in less on-site car parking than that specified in Transport, Access and Parking Table 1 - General Off-Street Car Parking Requirements or Table 2 - Off-Street Car Parking Requirements in Designated Areas.
-Carparking Appearance PO 7.1 DTS/DPF 7.1 Development facing the street is designed to minimise the negative impacts None are applicable. of any semi-basement and undercroft car parking on the streetscapes through techniques such as: unough teamiques such as. (a) limiting protrusion above finished ground level (b) screening through appropriate planting, fencing and mounding (C) limiting the width of openings and integrating them into the building structure.
+PO 4.2 DTS/DPF 4.2 Buildings are sited and designed to maximise passive environmental performance and minimise energy consumption and reliance on mechanical systems, such as heating and cooling.
+None are applicable.
+Systems, seem as meaning and seeming.
+PO 4.3 DTS/DPF 4.3 Buildings incorporate climate-responsive techniques and features such as building and window orientation, use of eaves, verandahs and shading None are applicable. structures, water harvesting, at ground landscaping, green walls, green roofs and photovoltaic cells.
+Water Sens sitive Design PO 5.1 DTS/DPF 5.1 Development is sited and designed to maintain natural hydrological systems without negatively impacting: None are applicable. (a) the quantity and quality of surface water and groundwater (b) the depth and directional flow of surface water and groundwater (C) the quality and function of natural springs.
+On-site Waste Ti reatment Systems PO 6.1 DTS/DPF 6.1 Dedicated on-site effluent disposal areas do not include any areas to be used Effluent disposal drainage areas do not: for, or could be reasonably foreseen to be used for, private open space, driveways or car parking. (a) encroach within an area used as private open space or result in less direnate of our parking. private open space than that specified in Design Table 1 - Private Open Space (b) use an area also used as a driveway (c) encroach within an area used for on-site car parking or result in less on-site car parking than that specified in Transport, Access and Parking Table 1 - General Off-Street Car Parking Requirements or Table 2 - Off-Street Car Parking Requirements in Designated Areas.
+Carparking Appearance PO 7.1 DTS/DPF 7.1 Development facing the street is designed to minimise the negative impacts None are applicable. of any semi-basement and undercroft car parking on the streetscapes through techniques such as: (a) limiting protrusion above finished ground level (b) screening through appropriate planting, fencing and mounding (c) limiting the width of openings and integrating them into the building structure.
 PO 7.2 DTS/DPF 7.2 Vehicle parking areas are appropriately located, designed and constructed to None are applicable. minimise impacts on adjacent sensitive receivers through measures such as ensuring they are attractively developed and landscaped, screen fenced and the like.
+PO 7.3 DTS/DPF 7.3 [· = ··= 1,